BaselessFabric/mflix_database_explorer/README.md

     GET /web/movie/delete/{id}: Deletes a movie by its ID.

     The above is similar for the comments and theaters and users controller

+# CI/CD Pipeline

+This project implements a robust Continuous Integration and Continuous Deployment (CI/CD) pipeline to ensure smooth and automated delivery of updates.
+Here's an overview of the process:

+1. **Version Control**: The main branch of our repository represents the Minimum Viable Product (MVP).

+2. **Automated Builds**: When changes are pushed to the main branch, a webhook is sent to our Jenkins server.

+3. **Build Process**: Jenkins triggers a build using Maven, compiling and testing the application.

+4. **Containerization**: The application is then containerized using Docker, creating a portable and consistent environment.

+5. **Image Repository**: The Docker image is uploaded to Amazon Elastic Container Registry (ECR) for storage and versioning.

+6. **Deployment**: Jenkins triggers an update on AWS App Runner, which pulls the new image from ECR and deploys it automatically.

+This CI/CD pipeline ensures that every push to the main branch results in an automated build, test, and deployment process, maintaining the reliability and up-to-date status of our application.

+# Live Demo

+A live version of the application can be accessed at: https://z23czgqbzi.eu-west-2.awsapprunner.com/

+This demo represents the latest stable version of our application, automatically deployed through our CI/CD pipeline.

 # Acceptance Criteria

     Interact with the MongoDb mflix World Database